7 Amazing Sales Presentation Examples (And How to Make Them Your Own)

 Here are some other tactics to use in your own sales presentation:

-Why It Works: Stories with a clear beginning and end (or in this case, a “Before” and “After”) trigger a trust hormone called Oxytocin.
+Why It Works: Storytelling in sales with a clear beginning and end (or in this case, a “Before” and “After”) trigger a trust hormone called Oxytocin.

 That’s what you need to make your audience do.